MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

 As we can see, the most negative emotionally Lectures, were given by organizations that received the Peace award, and not individuals.
 This pattern is very interesting, and we wonder why is that happening.
 The answer may be that these Organizations fight against something negative happening in the globe, and this is what they talk about in their lecture.
 Something that also needs to be commented is themost positive Laureate *John B. Goodenough*, even though he is a chemist, and his lecture was mostly about figures and mathematical formulas, he holds the most positive score.
 This is because he refers to technologies that are going to have very positive results to the world.
-Also, the most negative sentimented Laureate, is a *Élie Ducommun*, even though he won the nobel Peace Prize, in his Lecture, he is talking about "The Futility of War Demonstrated by History", and that is the reason of the very negative score.
+Also, the Laureate that has the most negative lecture is *Élie Ducommun*: in his Peace Nobel Prize Lecture, he is talking about "The Futility of War Demonstrated by History", and that is the reason of the very negative score.

 Last but not least we created the bar plot of the average sentiment per year for the different categories.
-The category that is mostly interesting totalk about is the sentiment of Laureates awarded the Literature Nobel Prize.
+The category that is mostly interesting to talk about is the sentiment of Laureates awarded the Literature Nobel Prize.
 In the figure below we can see why.

 <p align="center">
 <img src="images/literature_years_sen2.png" alt="drawing" width="400"/>
 </p>

-As we observe above, the sentiment in Literature Lectures between 1901 and 2020, changes between periods.
+As we observe above, the sentiment in Literature Lectures between 1901 and 2020 changes between periods.
 We can see that there is a clear reduction of sentiment as the years passed.
-We can also distinct three periods in that plot.
+We can also distinguish three periods in that plot.
 From 1901-1940, the sentiment started rising and reached a peak around 1920 and remained relatively high the consecutive years.
 Then from 1940-1980, the scores started declining fast and reached the first negative scores.
 Finally, from 1980-2019 the sentiment started growing in the beginning but, declining again at the second half.
 We can somehow distinct different generations (or eras) by observing this plot.

 Last but not least, after looking at the results above about the negative sentiments among Organization Lectures, we decided to find also how the sentiment is distributed between the genders.